The Ultimate Guide to Headless Commerce

 How Bloomreach works with commercetools

-Headless commerce is an eCommerce solution where the frontend has been decopled from the backend.
+In its simplest form, headless commerce is an eCommerce solution where the frontend has been decopled from the backend.
+A headless commerce architecture focuses purely on background processes, making data available to separate frontend applications via commerce APIs.

 We talked to Dirk Hoerig, CEO at commercetools and a key innovator in the headless commerce space, to understand how he understood the term:

-That’s why a headless commerce platform gives companies the full potential of best-in-class online retail without the boundaries to specific touchpoints and ensuring a great user experience," he adds.
+Headless eCommerce platform gives companies the full potential of best-in-class online retail without the boundaries to specific touchpoints and ensuring a great user experience"

 "A true headless commerce platform provides robust commerce capability such as shopping cart, product information management, promotions, and merchant tools no matter the customer entry point.
-On top of that, it can easily connect – via API – to any customer experience front-end."
+On top of that, a headless eCommerce system can easily connect – via API – to any customer experience front-end."

 Why is Headless Commerce Becoming More Popular?